gbmhunter/blog/content/programming/languages/assembly.md

     ... more code here ...
 ```

-Now, printing "Hello, world!" requires the use of a Linux system call to print the text to stdout (specifically, sys_write).
+Now, printing `Hello, world!` requires the use of a Linux system call to print the text to `stdout` (specifically, `sys_write`).
 We will use the Linux _fastcall_ convention which **allows us to put the input arguments into registers, rather than on the stack**.
-The system call number is placed in eax, and the arguments in the successive registers ebx, ecx, e.t.c.
-The function number for sys_write is 4 ([see here](https://syscalls.kernelgrok.com/)).
-We need to place the file we wish to write to in ebx, a pointer to the message (char *) in ecx, and the number of characters in edx.
+The system call number is placed in `eax`, and the arguments in the successive registers ebx, ecx, e.t.c.
+The function number for `sys_write` is `4` ([see here](https://syscalls.kernelgrok.com/)).
+We need to place the file we wish to write to in ebx, a pointer to the message (`char *`) in `ecx`, and the number of characters in edx.

 ```asm
 section .text